Practical Parallel Algorithms for Non-Monotone Submodular Maximization: A Subtle Issue in [Theorem 1] amanatidis2021submodular

 Another similar issue applies to the use of $\E[O_H]=pc(O)\leq pB$ (in their page 7).
 Note that in Equation~\eqref{eq:H<}, what we actually need is $\E_H[c(O_H)\mid \mathcal{H}_<]$.
 However, in general, it is trivial to see that

 since when $\cH_{<}$ occurs, it is not guaranteed that the conditional probability of every element belonging to $H$ is $p$.

-The same issues as explained above also exist in \cite[Theorem 4]{amanatidis2021submodular}, where they claim a $(5.83+\epsilon)$-approximation under $\OO(\log n)$ adaptivity for the problem of non-monotone submodular maximization with a cardinality constraint.
+The same issues as explained above also exist in \shortcite[Theorem 4]{amanatidis2021submodular}, where they claim a $(3-2\sqrt{2}-\epsilon)$-approximation under $\OO(\log n)$ adaptivity for the problem of non-monotone submodular maximization with a cardinality constraint.
 The reason is that their Theorem~4 uses almost identical methods and analysis as those in their Theorem 1 (see their Appendix D).

-According to the above discussions, the errors in the work of \cite{amanatidis2021submodular} are critical and caused by their main algorithm design framework.
-Therefore, it is highly non-trivial to fix their errors (if possible).